raspy135/Qun-mk2/README.md

 ![diagram_fm](./manual_images/fm.png)

 The synth has 2 x 4 operator FM engine.
 OSC1 or OSC2 can be set to FM mode.
-Each operator has sine wave.
+Each operator has a sine wave.
 OSC1 and OSC2 share the FM parameter.

 Button | Description